 Community Grantmaking Criteria

-We give priority to 501(c)(3) nonprofit organizations serving the five-county region of Great Los Angeles that are well-integrated into the fabric of the communities they serve.
-In addition, we evaluate whether an organization has established best practices as it relates to diversity, financial sustainability, infrastructure, board governance, staff development, programs & services, collaboration and networks with peers.
+We give priority to 501(c)(3) nonprofit organizations serving the five-county region of Greater Los Angeles that are well-integrated into the fabric of the communities they serve.
+In addition, we evaluate whether an organization has established best practices as it relates to diversity, financial sustainability, infrastructure, board governance, staff development, programs & services, collaboration, and networks with peers.

 What We Fund

 The Foundation generally awards grants in the following programmatic areas:

 - Arts, Culture & Humanities